mu-ni/memo/bq/a.md

     - volatile, not atomic operation, high concurrency, NPE
     - high concurrency, CPU usage rage high, store in MEM not get from ZK
-    - open file, not close stream in time, unnecessary sockets in MEM -> try with resource -
+    - open file, not close stream in time, unnecessary sockets in MEM -> try with resource
+    - Spark schema infer, Date not supported, but timestamp

+todo:
+    - avro&protobuffer
+    -

+tradeoff:
+    - popular or farmiliar
+    -

-6. What I want to improve most
+6. What I want to improve most/weakness
-  - hard to refuse others, W-L balance important for me,
+  - hard to refuse others, W-L balance important
-  - urgent for project delivery
   - call on weekend, urgent ok, but simple question, stackoverflow
   - next time, ask them to search by themselves first